 It was probably true.
 I could imagine Anne presenting some young guy to me the day of my twentieth birthday, a graduate with a bright future ahead of him, intelligent, well-balanced, obviously faithful.
 A bit like Sal, essentially.
 I began to laugh.

 – Come on, don’t laugh! said Sal.
 Tell me, won’t you be jealous when I’m pretending to love Elsa.
 How did you come up with this anyway… Don’t you love me?

 He spoke in a low voice.
 Elsa had quietly moved away.
-I looked at this tense, brown face, and the dark eyes, Salil’s eyes.
+I looked at this tense, brown face, and the dark eyes, Sal’s eyes.
 He loved me, and it gave me a curious feeling.
 I looked at his mouth, rich with blood, so close… I didn’t feel intellectual anymore.
 He moved his face until our lips, just beginning to brush, recognised each other.
-I sat there with my eyes open, his mouth motionless against mine, his warm, firm mouth – I felt him shiver lightly all over, he leant against me more to try calm it, then his lips parted, and his kiss really started, and quickly became urgent, and good, too good… I realised that I was better at kissing a boy than I was at studying.
+I sat there with my eyes open, his mouth motionless against mine, his warm, firm mouth – I felt him shiver lightly all over, he leaned against me more to try calm it, then his lips parted, and his kiss really started, and quickly became urgent, and good, too good… I realised that I was better at kissing than I was at studying.
 I broke off from him slightly, breathless.

 – Ceçile, we need to live together.
 I’ll play along with Elsa.